pvcraven/capstone/source/assignments/assignment_01.rst

   things often get updated.)
 * Executive summary paragraph - Write this last.
 Give a quick one-paragraph summary of what you came up with.
+* Use heading/subheading styles to make the report easy to skim.
+You can use built-in styles, but do use headings and subheadings.
 * What is AngularJS?
 * What does AngularJS do?
 * History of AngularJS.
 Who wrote it, how long has it been around, etc.